tutysara/mlnd-capstone-project/mlnd_project_result.md

 ### Implementation
-The method given in the paper is followed to replicate its results.
+The method given in the paper is followed to replicate the results.
 The paper uses caffe, I did the experiment in Keras which was thought in the class.
 The VGG19 model in Keras is not similar to the caffe implementation.
 It was altered by adding l2 regularizers to all conv layers to support l2_weight decay similar to caffe.

 Two version of the VGG19 model are finetuned.
 In one instance all the layers are freezed except for the bottleneck layers and is called VGG19-FT-F.
 This is finetuned for 15 epochs using SGD with a lr rate of 1e-3.
+I had the patience set to 4, leaving it at the default value of 2 makes an premature early stoppage since the algorithm improves after a momentary degradation in loss for few epocs due to learning rate reduction.
 The learning rate is reduced by a factor of 10 once every 5 epochs to stop divergence of result.
 A batch size of 64 is used while training, this is opposed to the batch size of 32 used in the paper.
-I found that they use batch accumulation of 2 to lower GPU footprint.
+In the paper they use batch accumulation of 2 to lower GPU footprint.
 So, in effect it is equivalent to using a batch size of 64.
 My GPU could handle a batch size of 64 and I didn’t had to make use of special techniques like batch accumulation to fit it in memory.

 In the second instance all layers of the model are finetuned and this is called VGG19-FT-A.
 This is also trained for 15 epochs using SGD with a lr of 1e-3.
 The batch size was however reduced to 48 to fit the model in memory.
+Higher values of batch sizes couldn't be accommodated since it overflows the GPU memory due to large number of params in tuning all layers.
+All others hyper params are used as per the values from the paper since we want to try and replicate the results from the paper and want to stay as close to it as possible in our implementation.

 The code to train the models are located in the src folder, inside the directory named after the models src/{vgg19, mobilenet and inceptionresnetv2}